Saturday, October 26, 2024

 My mom could never really love me as much, after that.

 I went to visit her in her rehab facility last January—rehab for starting to walk again, not rehab from alcohol use, even though alcohol is what led to her not being able to walk.
 Too many enzymes in her liver had led to an intestinal infection, which had led to a prescription and a warning not to drink while taking the medication.
 And she didn’t.
-But if you’ve been a daily drinker for decades, you apparently can’t just stop drinking, or you’ll have a seizure, and she did, a seizure from which she never recovered.
+But if you’ve been a daily drinker for decades, you apparently can’t just stop drinking, or you’ll have a seizure, and she did--a seizure from which she never recovered.
 Who knew?
-Apparently not my mom, or the doctor, whom she probably hadn’t told about her “little alcohol thing” (this is how my mother once referred to her drinking problem).
-I imagine she filled out a form for the physician and checked the box that said only 3-5 cocktails a week, so as not to incriminate herself.
+Apparently not my mom, or the doctor, whom she probably hadn’t told about her “little alcohol thing” (which is how my mother once flippantly referred to her drinking problem).
+I imagine she filled out a form for the physician and checked the box that said 3-5 cocktails a week, so as not to incriminate herself.

 Having grown up with the mom I grew up with, my level of vigilance began with my first bitterly undrinkable beer in college.
 Would my drinking become unmanageable?
 I will never know if it didn’t because I never let it, or because I just didn’t have the gene.
 My daughter has none of the vigilance she might have had if I had been a secret or excessive drinker.
 She just has a mom who seems a wee bit paranoid about alcohol.